mahmoudazizorignal/PDF_Application_Python/README.md

 and Split a PDF into Separated Pages

 ## IMPORTANT NOTE
-the file of your Project must contain Additional three-empty folders
-    1- Spliter
-    2- Merger
-    3- Extractor

-,In order to store the results of each operation done.
+the file of your Project must contain Additional three-empty folders with names (Spliter, Merger, Extractor) ,In order to store the results of each operation done.